 A visit to Mehandipur Hanuman temple makes one surprised and even stuns or scares those who don’t believe in God, exorcism, superstitious powers, ghosts, etc.

 Unlike other temples offering you prasad, you cannot get such in this temple.

 But devotees can offer Laddus to Lord Bala Ji Maharaj (Hanumanji) and rice, urad dhal to Kotwal Bhairav (Bhairav Baba), and Prethraj Sarkar (king of evil spirits).
 Also, devotees need to purchase black color balls sold out in the 24/7 opened shops on the way to the temple.
-Devotees should throw it into the ritual fire available in the temple place, after showing it around your front face (clockwise and anticlockwise) on your own or with any elder person of your family who comes with you.
+Devotees should throw it into the ritual fire available in the temple place, after showing it around their front face (clockwise and anticlockwise) on their own or with any elder person of their family who comes with them.
 By doing so it is believed that Lord Hanuman blesses you with relief from all of your crises.
 Remember you should not eat any prasad here.
 One can witness the spiritually astonishing atmosphere in this temple.

 After this unique Temple Darshan, we return back to Jaipur along with brunch across the roadside dhabas or any restaurant of the guest’s choice.

-The day ends followed by a dinner at authentic places of Jaipur and then the guests are dropped to their hotel location.
+The day ends followed by a dinner at authentic places in Jaipur and then the guests are dropped to their hotel location.

 Khatu Shyam Ji